samualblair/python_scripts/workflow_1_extract_and_parse/README.md

 Ensure dependancies are installed, or available in local folder.

-Currently exctracting all configs expects a sub-folder holding the compressed files (ucs, qkview, or tar.gz).
+Looks in destination folder, and subfolders for compressed files (ucs, qkview, or tar.gz).

 Convert to JSON for easier parsing.